 If using *modded* races, you will want the FU BYOS addon here https://community.playstarbound.com/resources/official-fu-byos-modded-race-patch.5094/

 For install/uninstall and game version information click the spoiler.
 Note that this mod may impact existing characters.
 Start a NEW character for it so you don't ruin your favorite avatar.
 You've been warned.

 Below in the spoiler are some important notes on installation, compatibility , etc. Ignore them at your peril.

-To install: Place the .pak file in the base Starbound/giraffe_storage/mods/ directory
+To install: Place the unzipped folder in the base Starbound/mods/ directory

 New install and can't see the new biomes?: View the star-system navigation screen.
 Scroll until it says "Processing".
 That should be a fresh enough area to generate the new worlds.